Alyssa Farah Griffin: Personal life

 In 2019, Griffin was a victim of an impersonation scam using her name to target members of Congress.
 The matter was investigated by the FBI.

 In 2020, Griffin became engaged to Justin Griffin, a graduate of the New York University Stern School of Business and a grandson of Republican Party activist Samuel A. Tamposi.
 They were married in November 2021.
 In 2022, Griffin revealed on The View that members of her family, including her father and stepmother, boycotted her wedding because of her differences with Trump.

-Griffin is pregnant with her first child, a baby boy due in February 2026.
-She and her husband, Justin Griffin, are overjoyed after two years of trying to conceive, which included five rounds of IVF.
-She announced the pregnancy on The View in October 2025, a topic she had previously been asked about.
+Griffin announced her pregnancy on The View in October 2025, a topic she had previously been asked about.
+Their son was born on February 10, 2026.